Whether short or long-term, sickness absence can hit companies hard. But how do you go about managing it?

 When creating your absence management strategy, it’s important to be aware of these less desirable outcomes:

-To combat presenteeism, lots of companies are introducing workplace wellness strategies as they help reduce both absenteeism and presenteeism.
+To combat presenteeism, companies can introduce workplace wellness strategies as they can help reduce absenteeism, presenteeism and leaveism.

 This follows on from presenteeism: if employees feel under pressure to come into work, stress and mental health problems can be exacerbated, which can result in long-term absences.